-Figure 6: a) Example of different glass reflectance measurement of sample #1, values have been shifted laterally (the legend shows which instrument from top to bottom) to more clearly show the discontinuities for the different samples. b) Example from a measurement in the ILC conducted in 2007 where adjustments almost completely removed the discontinuity.
+Figure 7: a) Example of different glass reflectance measurement of sample #1, values have been shifted laterally to clearer show the discontinuities. b) Example from a measurement in the ILC conducted in 2007.

-3.3.3 Absorption artifacts in NIR
+3.4.3 Absorption artifacts in NIR

 Sample #2 has an exposed metal coating that is highly reflective in NIR.
 The flat shape of the reflectance for the coated side makes it easy to spot any absorption artifacts in that range.
-An example of the effect is shown in figure 7 from a metal coated sample used in the ILC 2007, sample #2 in this ILC has similar properties but very few submissions showed this effect so far this year which is why it is exemplified using data from 2007.
+An example of the effect is shown in figure 8 from a metal coated sample used in the ILC 2007, sample #2 in this ILC has similar properties but very few submissions showed this effect so far this year which is why it is exemplified using data from 2007.

 It is hard to repeat this effect but a theory for how this happens is suggested.
-The submissions in figure 7 all used a diffuse reference and a Spectralon integrating sphere.
-In theory this should give the reflectance value assuming the detector response is the same for light incident on the reference sample and the specular port.
+The submissions in figure 8 all used a diffuse reference and a Spectralon integrating sphere.
+In theory this should give the reflectance value assuming the detector response is the same for light incident on the reference sample and the specular port1.
 These two sphere locations are both baffled and not directly in the detector field of view and in those cases the most plausible explanation would be that the reference and the port have degraded differently.

-&lt;sup>1It is common, but not necessary that an integrating sphere has a specular port, if none is present it is the sphere wall at the spot where the specular reflection first interacts with the sphere that has to have the same detector response as the reference sample
+1It is common, but not necessary that an integrating sphere has a specular port, if none is present it is the sphere wall at the spot where the specular reflection first interacts with the sphere that has to have the same detector response as the reference sample